TAP Air Portugal: Fleet modernisation and expansion

 In 1980, TAP launched a new service between Lisbon and Barcelona; operations were also expanded between Milan and Rome.
 During the following year, Teresa Carvalho became the airline's first female pilot; that same year, its first in-flight magazine, Atlantis, was launched.
 During 1985, the airline reportedly carried two million passengers within a single year for the first time; a museum dedicated to the airline was also opened on 14 March 1985 to mark the company's fortieth anniversary.

 During the 1980s, the fleet of Boeing 707s and 747s was replaced with Lockheed L-1011 TriStars and Airbus A310s on long-haul routes.
 During 1983, TAP started operating its first Boeing 737-200s on short-haul routes.
 In 1988, it launched a new fare-calculation and ticketing system.
 That same year, it also became the first airline to harness land-to-air datalinks via a satellite connection.

-During 1985, TAP established its charter subsidiary Air Atlantis, providing leisure flights to most European cities, which operated Boeing 707, Boeing 727 and Boeing 737 jetliners..
+During 1985, TAP established its charter subsidiary Air Atlantis, providing leisure flights to most European cities, which operated Boeing 707, Boeing 727 and Boeing 737 jetliners.

 During 1991, the airline reportedly carried three million passengers that year for the first time.
 In 1993, TAP began flying to Tel Aviv.
 In 1994, TAP signed for a code sharing arrangement with Delta Air Lines for North Atlantic service; this agreement came to an end during 2005.
 1996 saw the introduction of service to Boston via Terceira Island, the inauguration of service to Macau and the launch of TAP's website.
 In 1997, service began to Punta Cana and Bangkok; however, flights to Bangkok and Macau were discontinued during the following year.

 By the late 1990s, TAP had expanded its fleet by selling its older Boeing 727s and Boeing 737s and replacing them with Airbus A319, A320 and A321 aircraft.
 Its TriStars were sold to Air Luxor and were replaced with Airbus A340s beginning in 1995.
 These changes led to TAP becoming an Airbus-only operator, which it claimed to have also made its fleet more economical and versatile.
 Furthermore, the airline had initiated a program of continuous cabin modernisation and renewal with the aim of implementing ever greater levels of service.
 In 1999, TAP introduced its first Blue Flights, upon which smoking was banned.

 In 1997, a strategic alliance was formed between TAP and Swissair.
-Within the scope of this agreement, a team of professional managers arrived at TAP, led by the Brazilian :pt:Fernando Pinto.
+Within the scope of this agreement, a team of professional managers arrived at TAP, led by the Brazilian Fernando Pinto.
 Part of the agreement would lead to Swissair buying a 34% stake of TAP.
 Also, TAP became a member of Qualiflyer, the frequent-flyer program led by the Swiss flag carrier.
-Due to financial difficulties, the Swiss company ends up not buying the agreed shares of TAP Air Portugal, unilaterally revoking the partnership agreement which led to unexpected costs for the Portuguese airline in 2000.
+Due to financial difficulties, the Swiss company ended up not buying the agreed shares of TAP Air Portugal, unilaterally revoking the partnership agreement which led to unexpected costs for the Portuguese airline in 2000.
 This revocation culminated in legal action being taken by TAP against Swissair.